Karce/gupaxtk/DIFFERENCES.md

 ## Removed functionality

 Updates by tor.
 The version of the crate used was outdated, plagued with security concerns and bloated the binary.
-It was only for updates, and it is not useful for this beta release.
+It was only for updates.
-This functionality will be re-added for the stable release in a nicer way.
+If you want Gupaxx to update by tor, you can torify it when launching.

+## Technical Debt

+All dependencies are upgraded to last possible version, even when there is a breaking change (code of Gupaxx is modified for that).

 ## Bugfixes (visuals and performances)